 Internships

-Current students can learn about museum practice and gain professional skills in various fields through internships.
-In addition to developing their skills through projects in various departments, our interns join a community of fellow interns and staff during their time at Mexic-Arte.
+Interns can learn about museum practice through the program and gain professional skills in various fields.
+In addition to developing their skills through projects in various departments, our interns join a community of fellow interns and staff at Mexic-Arte.

 Program Information